 - Add garbanzo beans, vegetable broth, tomato juice, water, Italian seasoning (crush in hand before adding), salt, and pepper.
 Bring to a boil.
 Turn heat down and simmer for 10 minutes.

 - Add whole wheat macaroni noodles and cook for 4-5 more minutes (or a few minutes less than the directions say to cook it.)

 - Then, add green beans, broccoli, and cauliflower and cook for 4-5 minutes (or until crisp-tender).

 - Stir in the frozen peas and turn heat to low (no need to cook these, as they will warm up in the soup).
 Taste and adjust seasoning.
 Remove bay leaf.

-- Serve warm and topped with chopped fresh parsley and Parmesan cheese.
+- Serve warm and top with chopped fresh parsley and Parmesan cheese.

-Fully cook the soup, let it cool completely, and freeze in a BPA-free gallon freezer bag or other air-tight freezable container for up to 3 months.
+Freeze For Later: Fully cook the soup through Step 2 (before adding the pasta), let it cool completely, and freeze in a BPA-free gallon freezer bag or other air-tight freezable container for up to 3 months.